malaise/ada/README.txt

 Relocation of the Makefiles directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the Makefiles installation directory is not $(HOME)/Makefiles, then
+If the Makefiles installation directory is not '$(HOME)/Makefiles', then

-- the definition of TEMPLATES in common.mk has to be adapted,
+- the definition of TEMPLATES in 'common.mk' has to be adapted,

-- all makefiles must have their first include directive of common.mk adapted.
+- all makefiles must have their first include directive of 'common.mk' adapted
+with the new path.

 Relocation of C or Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the c or the repository directory are not in $(HOME)/ada, then the template path.mk of Makefiles must be modified.
+If the 'c' or the 'repository' directory is not in '$(HOME)/ada', then the template 'path.mk' of Makefiles must be adapted with the new path.

 Recursive make
 ~~~~~~~~~~~~~~
-The content of the makefile for applying make to subdirecotries is:
+The content of the makefile for applying make to subdirectories is:

   SUBDIRS := c reposit usr
   include $(HOME)/Makefiles/dir.mk